 - The max amount that can be contributed to a 529 is $370k, compared to CA’s limit of $425k

-We had a windfall from January that we used to fund our Vanguard 529, so meeting the initial investment account wasn’t an issue.
-I also can’t imagine in any situation where we would contribute more than $370k to our child’s 529.
+We had a windfall from earlier in 2018 that we used to fund our Vanguard 529, so meeting the initial investment amount wasn’t an issue.
+And I can’t imagine in any situation where we would contribute more than $370k to our child’s 529.
 I know college is expensive, but at some point, we just have to know our own limits.

 Which brings me to…